Please enjoy this post where I tell you a story about an event from my life. Nothing more, nothing less. Today’s story: bad advice.

 “I see” he finally settles on.
 “I changed the courses to the ones you requested, you can make an appointment if you need it.”

 The scrape of my chair is too loud.
 The space so small the sounds are less echo and more rubberband.
 I keep my eyes trained on the floor as I pull my backpack over my shoulder and place my hand on the handle.
 I don’t want to see whatever his eyes are going to show me.
-Some type of pity or hope or curiosity or even sadness but even in the many ways he’s wrong, in one way he’s right.
+Some type of pity or hope or curiosity or even sadness but even in the many ways he’s wrong, it was only that one way that he was right.
 I’m too smart for this.